godotengine/godot-docs/tutorials/animation/introduction.rst

    The timeline in the animation panel

 Each line in the Animation Panel is an animation track that references a Normal or Transform property of a node.
-The track's name or id is a path to the node and its affected property.
-For example, the position track in the illustration refers to to the Position Transform of the Sprite node.
+Each track stores a path to a node and its affected property.
+For example, the position track in the illustration refers to to the ``position`` property of the Sprite node.

 .. figure:: img/animation_normal_track.png